 - Spread out the chocolate cream filling and then put it into your refrigerator to set.

-- This pie topping is pretty magical.
+This pie topping is pretty magical.
 It uses aquafaba (the liquid from a can of chickpeas) to make a light and fluffy marshmallow fluff!

-The secret to turn this whipped aquafaba into a marshmallow consistency is agar agar.(It is a vegan gelatin like powder made of seaweed).
+The secret to turning this whipped aquafaba into a marshmallow consistency is agar agar.(It's a vegan gelatin-like powder made of seaweed that you can use to make things set firm like vegan jello or even vegan cheese).
 Make sure to use agar agar powder and not the flakes.
 I find the best price on it at my local Asian market or on Amazon.

-- In a small sauce pan, combine water and agar agar and bring to a boil.
+- In a small saucepan, combine water and agar agar and bring to a boil.

 - Boil the water and agar agar for 3 minutes.

 - Turn off the heat and immediately pour the hot sugar mixture into the beaten aquafaba.

 - Note: It will start to firm up quickly once it cools down, so just mix it for about 30 seconds and then pour it over your pie.

 - Take your chocolate pie out of the refrigerator and pour the marshmallow mixture on top.
 Use a rubber spatula to spread it evenly on the top.